MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection.md

 ### [Portal](#tab/portal)

+To remove the event hub connection from the Azure portal, do the following:

 1. Go to your cluster and select **Databases**.
-Then, select the database you created.
+Then, select the database that contains the target table.
 1. From the left menu, select **Data connections**.
-1. Select the checkbox next to the event hub data connection.
+1. Select the checkbox next to the relevant event hub data connection.
 1. From the top menu bar, select **Delete**.

 ### [Wizard](#tab/wizard)